 One of the best (also my favourite) ways to discover the three cities Birgu, Senglea and Cospicua is by electric car through Rolling Geeks.
 The Self-drive electric car is fitted out with a two way navigation system and is fairly easy to use, as the routes are already programmed in.
 All you need to do is choose the route and you are on your way to a fun drive through the cities

 Even though you are completely independent the Rolling Geeks are never too far away.
 Each vehicle is tracked from the office and they can assist where necessary through the two way communication.
 Don’t worry if it rains because the 2 front seats are completely covered and the 2 back seats are partially covered, so no excuse not to go.

-You can never have to many guidebooks
+You can never have too many guidebooks

-I had so much fun zooming around streets that I felt like I was only on there for 30 mins but I was actually on there for an hour and half.
+I had so much fun zooming around streets that I felt like I was only on there for 30 mins but I was actually on there for an hour and a half.
 I was definitely disappointed when it was over and I was looking for more.